Generic Name: denosumab (den-OH-sue-mab)

 Xgeva is used for:

 Preventing certain bone-related events in patients who have a certain type of tumor that has spread to the bones (bone metastases).
-It may also be used to treat certain patients with giant-cell tumor of bone that cannot be removed by surgery.
+It is also used to treat certain patients with giant-cell tumor of bone that cannot be removed by surgery.
+It is also used to treat high blood calcium levels in patients with cancer.
+It may also be used for other conditions as determined by your doctor.

 Xgeva is a receptor activator of nuclear factor kappa B ligand (RANKL) inhibitor.
 It works by slowing bone loss and increasing bone strength.
 This helps to reduce the risk of bone-related events in patients with cancer that has spread to the bone.

 Do NOT use Xgeva if: